ShreyaNataraj/github-demo/README.md

 # github-demo
-This is just introduction to github
+This is just introduction to github.